MurphyPone/murphypone.github.io/src/content/game-theory.md

 \end{aligned}
 $$

-2. **Battle of the Sexes** - a coordination game between a couple who can't agree on how to spend their evening together.
+### <a name="bos" class="n"></a> 2. **Battle of the Sexes**

+The Battles of the Sexes is a coordination game between a couple who can't agree on how to spend their evening together.
 The wife would like to go to a ballet, and the husband a boxing match.
 Each would rather spend their time together at the activity they least prefer rather than alone, at their preferential activity:

 <style type="text/css">
   .tg  { border-collapse: collapse; border-spacing: 0 ;}